jonnonz1/nz-statute-book/acts/public/1993/privacy-act-1993.md

 (1) This section applies to—
   (a) the Commissioner; and
   (b) every person engaged or employed in connection with the work of the Commissioner.
-(2) Subject to subsection (3) of this section,—
+(2) Subject to subsection (3),—
   (a)
   (b) no person to whom this section applies shall be required to give evidence in any court, or in any proceedings of a judicial nature, in respect of anything coming to his or her knowledge in the exercise of his or her functions.
-(3) Nothing in subsection (2) of this section applies in respect of proceedings for— (a) an offence against section 78 or section 78A(1) or section 105 or section 105A or section 105B of the Crimes Act 1961; or
+(3) Nothing in subsection (2) applies in respect of proceedings for— (a) an offence against section 78 or section 78A(1) or section 105 or section 105A or section 105B of the Crimes Act 1961; or
   (b) the offence of conspiring to commit an offence against section 78 or section 78A(1) or section 105 or section 105A or section 105B of the Crimes Act 1961.
 (4) Anything said or any information supplied or any document or thing produced by any person in the course of any inquiry by or proceedings before the Commissioner under this Act shall be privileged in the same manner as if the inquiry or proceedings were proceedings in a court.
-(5) For the purposes of clause 3 of Part 2 of Schedule 1 to the Defamation Act 1992, any report made under this Act by the Commissioner shall be deemed to be an official report made by a person holding an inquiry under the authority of the Parliament of New Zealand.
+(5) For the purposes of clause 3 of Part 2 of Schedule 1 of the Defamation Act 1992, any report made under this Act by the Commissioner shall be deemed to be an official report made by a person holding an inquiry under the authority of the Parliament of New Zealand.

 ## Part 10 — Information matching

 **Interpretation**

 ### 97 Interpretation
-In this Part of this Act, unless the context otherwise requires,—
+In this Part, unless the context otherwise requires,—
   - **adverse action** means any action that may adversely affect the rights, benefits, privileges, obligations, or interests of any specific individual; and, without limiting the generality of the foregoing, includes any decision—
     (a) to cancel or suspend any monetary payment:
     (b) to refuse an application for a monetary payment: